 - Be your advocate and provide support.

-- Ask questions and help you get information, remind you about instructions and help you make decisions.
+- Ask questions, remind you of instructions and help make decisions.

 - Be present when education regarding your care needs is provided and your discharge plan is reviewed.